 - Ultrasound-assisted lipectomy

 Dr Hunt will explain your options to you in detail during your one-on-one consultation.
-Click here if you’re ready to book.
+Click here if you’re ready to book your liposuction in Sydney.

 You will go home on either the same day as your surgery or the following day, depending on the extent of your liposuction.

 When you get home you should limit your movements to around the house for two to three days, to ensure you recover as quickly as possible.

 Will I have to return for post-operative care?

 You won’t have any stitches to remove, as all sutures are fully dissolvable.